- Home Safety and Security Awareness Training. Working from Home

 - Apathy, complacency and denial; the barriers to awareness and preparedness

-- Pre- trip planning, itinerary considerations & hotel room selection
+- Pre- trip planning, itinerary considerations hotel & hotel room selection

 - Travel risk assessment as part of travel safety planning